-Where sub-optimal and supra-optimal temperatures are available in the data set (Figure 1a), the script can calculate the three cardinal temperatures (Tb, To and Tc) and the thermal time (θ-sub, θ-supra).
+Where sub-optimal and supra-optimal temperatures are available in the data set (Figure 1A), the script can calculate the three cardinal temperatures (Tb, To and Tc) and the thermal time (θ-sub, θ-supra).
 In this scenario, a segmented regression model is fitted to the data (Figure 3A).
-A segmented model allows the identification of breaking points in the data (i.e., optima germination temperature at which the germination rate is maximal).
+A segmented model identifies breaking points in the data (i.e., the optimal germination temperature at which the germination rate is maximal).
 Then the model fits linear regressions separately to the two segments defined by this breaking point (i.e., the sub-optimal and supra-optimal germination temperature ranges) (Figure 3A).
-A function is set to fit a segmented regression and compute the intercept and the slope for each segmented relationship in the model.
-The function requires users to give an estimation of the breaking point or optimal temperature (‘psi=’), which can be based on the visual inspection of Figures 1 & 2.
-In this example we estimate the breaking point to be ‘psi=25’, and the user must change this manually when using their own datasets (See notes in Supplementary Information 2).
-Once the model is fitted, the base temperature (Tb) is calculated by solving the sub-optimal linear regression for the x-intercept (i.e., the temperature in which the value of the germination rate equals zero).
+Once the models are fitted, the base temperature (Tb) is calculated by solving the sub-optimal linear regression for the x-intercept (i.e., the temperature in which the value of the germination rate equals zero).
 An analogous procedure calculates the Tc using the supra-optimal linear regression.
 The intercept of the sub-optimal and supra-optimal lines gives the To.
-The inverse of the slopes of each regression gives the estimated thermal time for germination in degrees-day.
-The script calculates the cardinal temperatures and thermal times for each of the ten decile germination rates (10-90%).
-The script exports this in a third new dataset, Table 3: CT which compiles the estimated cardinal temperatures and thermal times.
-The plots with the germination rate versus temperature and the fitted models for every decile are exported in the third figure we create Figure 3: BLfig.
-Figure 3A allows to users to visually check the fit of the model to the data.
+The inverse of the slopes of each regression gives the estimated thermal time for germination in degrees-day (or the time unit used in the data).
+The script calculates the cardinal temperatures and thermal times for each of the ten decile germination rates (10 – 90 %) and exports this information as Table S3.
+The plots with the germination rate versus temperature and the fitted models for every decile are exported as Figure 3.
+This figure needs to be carefully inspected to detect weird fits and outlier temperatures, which should be removed from the dataset in order to calculate accurate cardinal temperatures and thermal time.
+It must be considered that, when dealing with wild species with a certain degree of dormancy, the cardinal temperatures calculated for the lower and higher germination deciles can give extreme results.
+Because of this, the parameters estimated for the t50 are probably the most robust trait to use in comparative analyses.

 It may be the case that the temperatures used in a given experiment fall only on the sub-optimal or supra-optimal germination temperature range, and do not succeed to identify the full range of temperatures (Figure 1B).
-In this case, the dataset Table 3: CT cannot be produced.
-In the example of species B it is impossible to determine neither the Tc nor the To, and the segmented model cannot be fitted to the data (Figure 3B).
-In which case, it is necessary to skip forward to the next step in the script.
+In this case, the dataset Table S3 cannot be produced.
+In the example of species B, it is impossible to determine neither the Tc nor the To, and the segmented model cannot be fitted to the data (Figure 3B).
+In this scenario, it would be necessary to skip forward to the next step in the script.

 Step 3b: Fitting a linear model to the sub- or supra-optimal germination temperature range